How to Cope With The Loss of Your Mother

 Grief is rarely a straightforward emotion.
 You might feel that you’re making progress only for something to remind you of her unexpectedly and knock you back once more.
 Although it hurts, this is normal and, as time passes, you’ll find that it gets a little easier each time.
 Given enough distance, the feelings of dread and hopelessness will slowly fade and allow you to take pleasure in your happy memories again.

-Lots of people find that surrounding themselves with mementos and memorial artworks can help with the healing process.
 The simple act of searching through photographs for suitable references can help spark the warm emotional memories that we need to hang on to during these darkest of times.